horsehour/horsehour.github.io/blog/_posts/2016-05-15-quick-cheat-sheets-develop.md

 nohup java -jar horse.jar & # run processes to background echo $! #recent process
 ```
+<span style="color:#ff0000"> ★ </span>
-*Note*: nohup: Close a terminal without killing a running process, or move running processes to background.
+nohup: Close a terminal without killing a running process, or move running processes to background.
 If standard output is the terminal, it will be redirected to `nohup.out`.

 ## VPN, SSH and SCP
 ```bash